Kindoli/R-for-Beginners---Exercise-1/README.md

 By the end of this tutorial, you'll be able to confidently explore, clean, analyze, and visualize data in R — a must-have skillset for any aspiring data analyst, scientist, or researcher.

+# Ideal for:

+- Beginners in data science
+- Students
+- Researchers
-- Ideal for: Beginners in data science, students, researchers, and professionals new to R.
+- Professionals new to R.